ZarmDev/BTHSHub-Server/README.md

 ✅ The website will be made in C++ to be extremely fast and reliable ✅ User authentication with JWT Tokens
 ✅ Add team creation
+✅ Private or public teams
 ✅ Add yourself or others to teams (if you own the team or are admin) ✅ Add ability to post annoucements
 ✅ Add way to get all annoucements
-❌ Add admins/moderators like teachers, club execs who can delete their own teams ❌ Add rate limiting
-❔ Add error handling (to make sure server works if a function fails)
+✅ Add admins and moderator permissions/roles
+✅ Admin panel
+✅ Add error handling, meaning the server will always run unless a severe error occurs ❌ Add rate limiting

 ## Future: (AFTER APP IS MADE!)
 ❌ Implement club credit system and club directory